Caim is a Scottish Gaelic word that means:

 In this city, which hosts the biggest Art Festival in the world (‘The Fringe)’, half of my friends are artists.
 It wasn’t long before I myself started to paint, and this led me to the very first project of Invisible Caims.
 Named ‘Drink In Art’, this project involved organizing private exhibitions in local flats to promote Edinburgh-based artists.

 I realized that painting and music were helping my emotions to flow out.
 It also became clear that this holistic approach was allowing healing to take place.
-I became enchanted and decided to use my 20 years international experience as an Events Planner to merge my skills and my passion.
+I became enchanted and decided to use international experience to merge my skills and my passion.
 Through ‘Invisible Caims’ I was able to merge my Art and Spirituality backgrounds together.

-Nowadays, my travels have become transformational journeys for our lovely tribe…our Inner Explorers in the longest journey ever: from our Mind to our Heart.
+Nowadays, my travels have become transformational inner journeys for our lovely tribe…our Inner Explorers in the longest journey ever: from our Mind to our Heart.

 Our beautiful woman in red symbolizes creative fertility holding in her right hand a brush to draw a Caim around herself.
 Her left-hand pauses in the Gyan or Om Mudra, which brings peace and increases concentration.
 She represents Art and Spirituality in a circle of protection.

 There are four reasons that inspired me to choose this name, ‘Caims’:

 Firstly, our workshops are held in safe peaceful places, where our love and intentions is to focus on you as a person.
-We aim to create a special bubble of protection.
-Our retreats always start with a Caim Ceremony, drawing an invisible circle with incense around our bodies.
+We aim to create a special bubble of protection, starting with a Caim Ceremony, drawing an invisible circle with incense around our bodies.
 Letting the magic happen, we feel protected like the Celts used to do.

 Secondly, before even knowing that there was a name to call it, this circular gesture is something I’ve been doing every morning over the last twenty years to protect myself.

 Thirdly, this Gaelic word is my homage to Scotland, who welcomed my spirit back home.